GAD-cell/gad-cell.github.io/src/content/blog/muon.md

 ---
-title: "Muon optimizer: orthgonalization strategies, qk-clipping, and explainability."
+title: "Muon optimizer: qk-clipping, orthogonalization strategies, and behavorial insights."
 description: "An implementation of the muon optimizer featuring the latest research advancements and some insights towards explainability."
 publishedAt: 2025-09-12
 tags: ["javascript", "async", "generators", "streams", "performance"]